robtweed/golgi-sbadmin/GETTING_STARTED.md

 ![Menu Hello World](images/menu2.png)

 If you try clicking the *Hello World* menu option, nothing will currently happen.
-In fact if you wer to examine the browser's JavaScript Console, you'd see that it reports an error, telling you that it can't find your Golgi Assembly named *helloworld*.
+In fact if you were to examine the browser's JavaScript Console, you'd see that it reports an error, telling you that it can't find your Golgi Assembly named *helloworld*.
 That, of course, is because we haven't yet created it.

 ### Content Panel Assemblies